ljubobratovicrelja/libcv/README.md

 LibCV has been tested on Windows 8 with Visual Studio 2013.
 Instructions here will guide compilation using these tools, but for any older VC should not be much different.

+In **thirdParty** directory are built libs using Visual Studio 2013 (VC12) x64.
+If you need to compile it using some other toolchain, here are instructions I've followed to compile dependencies with vc12:

 ### Qt
 Download Qt 4.8.6 source here: http://download.qt.io/archive/qt/4.8/4.8.6/